Cyber-Jacob/cyber-jacob/README.md

 - 👋 Hi, I’m @RecyclableBag
-- 👀 I’m interested in computer networking and the global cloud architecture.
+- 👀 interested in computer networking and the global cloud architecture.
-- 🌱 I’m currently learning about basic networking protocols, will soon certify Net+, and Sec+.
-I am also learning Bash and Python.
+- 🌱 currently learning basic scripting and programming fundamentals.
+So far, using Powershell to do useful things is as far as I have gotten.
-- 💞️ I’m looking to collaborate on helping people new to computer science better themselves in the field.
-A collaboration of learning and betterment.
+- 💞️ looking to collaborate on helping people new to computer science better themselves in the field.
+Would love to connect with anyone willing to pass on their lessons in scripting, programming, offensive and defensive security principles.

 <!---